-Will you join us in the fight?
+Will you join us in the fight against dirty water?
 Your donation, no matter the size, can save a life, send an orphan to school, and provide hope for real people in some of the most forgotten places and hopeless situations in the world.

 You never have to wonder if your donation is making a difference because 100% of your donation goes directly to the work on the ground in Africa.
 Our African partners, who know their communities best, are utilizing the most efficient and sustainable methods in the fight against dirty water.

-When you fight back by donating, we promise to show you the difference you are making with consistent updates and stories from the trenches.
-Join our Fight Club by becoming a monthly donor and enable your donation to fight even harder for the African people.
+When you donate, we promise to show you the difference you are making with consistent updates and stories from the field.
+Together we can end the global water crisis!